 When you are enjoying face-to-face time with a friend, how present are you?
 There are so many distractions going on around us that it is very easy to pay attention to everything but the person sitting across from us.
 One of the worst distractions, in my opinion, is the cell phone.
 I say this because I have experienced that awful feeling of sitting there, eating a meal in silence for several minutes (which seemed like an eternity), while my friend across from me is texting madly about something much more important than our conversation.

-Is there anything worse than sharing your feelings with someone only to realize their mind (and eyes) are elsewhere?
-It seems like a waste of words – and your precious time, not to mention how hurtful it may feel to you.
+They are important actions to master, however, when you think about how it feels to share your feelings with someone only to realize their mind (and eyes) are elsewhere.
+It seems like a waste of words – and your precious time – not to mention how hurtful it may feel to you.
 There is so much to be gained from being fully present and actively engaged…like keeping a good friend!

 Show your appreciation by being generous with your words – in the moment.
 If there is something you admire about your friend, let them know right then and there.
 It is such a boost to the heart, mind, and spirit to hear affirming words.